Can 3D product designs be trademarked?

 So far, this post has discussed the possibility and process registering three-dimensional product configurations as trademarks.
 Unlike trademarks, design patents do not require any showing of consumer recognition.

-An IP owner may obtain design patent protection to cover the ornamental appearance of a product or component without showing any acquired distinctiveness.
+You can obtain design patent protection to cover the ornamental appearance of a product or component without showing any acquired distinctiveness.
+Functionality, however, may be a valid defense to both trademark and design patent infringement claims.